The 2021 Forty Under 40 competition is now open for entries!

 The Personal Statement is necessary and is the most important part of the process, and it can come from a nominator or the nominee directly.
-Here are some tips that will help you prepare it:
+If the nominator does not have access to this information, he or she must ask the nominee to provide it or the nominee will not be considered.
+Here are some tips that will help you to prepare a personal statement:

 1/ Entries are judged on several key factors:

 • Membership in and service to professional organizations

 • Community service

 • Other evidence of exemplary professional or personal development

 You must show the growth of your (or the nominee's) skills, responsibility, and success in your chosen profession.
 We're looking for a clear sense of growth and accomplishments in your work.
 Please be specific about the accomplishments.

 Formal education is not necessarily a reliable indicator of career success, but the judges need to know how far you've gone in your education and how it contributed to your overall career development.
 Did you earn a degree at night while working a full-time job?
 Did you get advanced training, such as a CGP, CAPS, MIRM, or other professional designation?